erm19/spendle/docs/Budget_Tracker_MVP_PRD_Telegram.md

 - Every Sunday at 18:00, a Cron node triggers:
   1. Query Supabase for this household’s expenses in the past 7 days
   2. Sum totals and group by category
-  3. Post a summary message to the corresponding Telegram chat via Green API/Twilio
+  3. Post a summary message to the corresponding Telegram chat

 ## 4. Supabase Schema
 ```sql